|

 - Use a hand fork to break up the soil surface regularly.
 This will help to keep the soil well-aerated.
 Take care so as not to damage shallow roots (e.g. Bay trees).

-- A topping of bark mulch, clay pebbles (hydroleca) or stone pebbles will also help keep the soil structure open, retain moisture and insulate against cold or heat.
+- A topping of bark mulch, clay pebbles (leca) or stone pebbles will also help keep the soil structure open, retain moisture and insulate against cold or heat.
+Bark mulch is our favourite since it adds organic matter and nutrients to the soil as it decomposes.

 Feeding

-- When you buy ready planted from Terrace Gardener there is no need to feed the plants during the first months since the compost mixture is full of nutrients.
+- When you buy ready planted from us or when you have planted up your pots with new quality compost mixture there is no need to feed the plants during the first months since the compost mixture is full of nutrients.

 - Only feed the plants during the growing season (April-September) and follow the guidelines for each plant.
 When possible use organic fertilisers.
 If adding artificial fertilisers keep the concentration low and feed regularly.
-To much fertiliser can harm the plant.
+Too much fertiliser may harm the plant.

 Repotting

-- Most plants need repotting after a few years or when the root system has become too big for the pot (there are some plants that actually like being slightly pot pound).
+- Most plants need repotting after a few years or when the root system has become too big for the pot (there are some plants that actually like being slightly pot bound).

 - If the plant is stuck in the pot give it a good watering and it will be easier to loosen.

 - Untangle the roots.
-Up to one third of the roots can be cut off.
+Up to one third of the roots can be cut off if there isn't enough room in the planter.
 Trim the plant foliage in relative proportion to the cutting of the roots.

 - Make sure there are drainage holes at the base of the pot.
-Without drainage holes the soil gets waterlogged.
+Without drainage holes the soil gets waterlogged and the roots drown from lack of oxygen supply and prevents diffusion of carbon dioxide.

-- Add drainage material such as crocks, hydroleca or gravel and then some new compost.
+- Add drainage material such as crocks, leca pebbles or gravel and then mix in some compost.

-- Place the plant in the pot and fill up with new compost.
+- Place the plant in the pot and fill up with suitable compost mix.

-- Add a topping of bark mulch, clay pebbles (hydroleca) or stone pebbles.
+- Add a topping of bark mulch, clay pebbles or stone pebbles.

 - Water thoroughly and let the plant re-establish itself sheltered from drying winds and hot sunshine.